kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 }

 type ScenarioTimelineEvent struct {
-	// The ID will be the same as spec.ScenarioEvent.ID if it is from the defined event.
+	// The ID will be the same as spec.ScenarioOperations.ID if it is from the defined operation.
 	// Otherwise, it'll be newly generated.
 	ID string
-	// Step indicates the step at which the event occurs.
+	// Step indicates the ScenarioStep at which the operation has been done.
 	Step    ScenarioStep `json:"step"`
-	// Operation describes which operation this event wants to do.
-	// Only "Create", "Patch", "Delete", "Done", "PodScheduled", "PodUnscheduled", "PodPreempted" are valid operations in ScenarioTimelineEvent.
-	Operation OperationType `json:"operation"`

 	// Only one of the following fields must be non-empty.

-	// Create is the result of ScenarioSpec.Events.CreateOperation.
+	// Create is the result of ScenarioSpec.Operations.CreateOperation.
-	// When Create is non nil, Operation should be "Create".
 	Create *CreateOperationResult `json:"create"`
-	// Patch is the result of ScenarioSpec.Events.PatchOperation.
+	// Patch is the result of ScenarioSpec.Operations.PatchOperation.
-	// When Patch is non nil, Operation should be "Patch".
 	Patch *PatchOperationResult `json:"patch"`
-	// Delete is the result of ScenarioSpec.Events.DeleteOperation.
+	// Delete is the result of ScenarioSpec.Operations.DeleteOperation.
-	// When Delete is non nil, Operation should be "Delete".
 	Delete *DeleteOperationResult `json:"delete"`
-	// Done is the result of ScenarioSpec.Events.DoneOperation.
+	// Done is the result of ScenarioSpec.Operations.DoneOperation.
-	// When Done is non nil, Operation should be "Done".
 	Done *DoneOperationResult `json:"done"`
 	// PodScheduled represents the Pod is scheduled to a Node.
-	// When PodScheduled is non nil, Operation should be "PodScheduled".
 	PodScheduled *PodResult `json:"podScheduled"`
-	// PodUnscheduled represents the scheduler tried to schedule the Pod, but cannot schedule to any Node.
+	// PodUnscheduled represents "the scheduler tried to schedule the Pod, but cannot schedule to any Node."
-	// When PodUnscheduled is non nil, Operation should be "PodUnscheduled".
 	PodUnscheduled *PodResult `json:"podUnscheduled"`
-	// PodPreempted represents the scheduler preempted the Pod.
-	// When PodPreempted is non nil, Operation should be "PodPreempted".
-	PodPreempted *PodResult `json:"podPreempted"`
 }

 type CreateOperationResult struct {
 	// Operation is the operation that was done.
 	Operation CreateOperation `json:"operation"`
-	// Result is the resource after patch.
+	// Result is the resource after the creation.
 	Result unstructured.Unstructured `json:"result"`
 }

 type PatchOperationResult struct {
 	// Operation is the operation that was done.
 	Operation PatchOperation `json:"operation"`
-	// Result is the resource after patch.
+	// Result is the resource after the patch.
 	Result unstructured.Unstructured `json:"result"`
 }